okalangkenneth/okalangkenneth/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Working as a freelancer.
 Currently working on a person project on microservices.
-- 🔭 I completed working on atenity.com modifying the code as per specifications.
+- 🔭 &nbsp; I completed working on atenity.com modifying the code as per specifications.
-- 👯 I’m looking to collaborate on projects as a backend developer.
+- 👯 &nbsp; I’m looking to collaborate on projects as a backend developer.
-- 💬 Ask me about development of the functions that allow data to flow between the server and the users.
+- 💬 &nbsp; Ask me about development of the functions that allow data to flow between the server and the users.
-- 📫 How to reach me: okalang.ok@gmail.com
+- 📫 &nbsp; How to reach me: okalang.ok@gmail.com
 - ✍️ &nbsp; Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>